Property Disputes: Navigating the Complex World of UK Property Law

 • If the tenant does not leave voluntarily, the landlord must apply to the court for a possession order.
 This can be:

-• Accelerated Possession Order: For Section 21 notices where there is no dispute.
+• Accelerated Possession Order: For Section 21 notice where there is no dispute.

-• Standard Possession Order: For Section 8 notices or disputed cases.
+• Standard Possession Order: For Section 8 notice or disputed cases.

 4. Obtain a Warrant for Possession